PACHEK Policy and Procedure

 As we teach our children, we accept that we are ministers of the gospel to the community in which we live.
 We strive to represent Christ as a caring, loving God to all who see us.

-See our Co-op Policy and Procedures for further information concerning our co-op.
+See our Co-op Policy and Procedures for further information.

-1st infraction: Member will receive a verbal warning from a member of the steering committee clearly stating what the violation is and what is expected in the future.
+Member will receive a verbal warning from a member of the co-op and/or steering committee clearly stating what the violation is and what is expected in the future.

-2nd infraction: Member will receive a written warning from the entire steering committee outlining the violation and citing Policy and Procedure as to how it was violated.
+Member will receive a written warning from the co-op and/or steering committee clearly outlining the violation and citing Co-op Policy as to how it was violated.
 The letter will also state what is expected in the future.

-3rd infraction: Member will receive a written letter from the steering committee detailing all three violations, citing Policy and Procedure and how it was violated each time.
-Member and their family will then be removed from participating in co-op, with possible removal from PACHEK as a whole, depending upon severity.
+Member will receive a written letter from the co-op and steering committees detailing all three violations, citing Co-op Policy and how it was violated each time.
+The member and their family will be removed from participating in co-op, with possible removal from PACHEK as a whole, depending upon severity.
 Final decisions of severity will be determined by Steering Committee.